||At the request of the provost, a vice provost, or a vice president,

 - Products that are durable, long lasting, reusable, or refillable are preferred whenever feasible.

 - Packaging that is reusable, recyclable, or compostable is preferred, when suitable uses and programs exist, as is eliminating packaging or using the minimum amount necessary for product protection to the greatest extent practicable.
+The supplier is expected to pick up packaging and either reuse it or recycle it.

 8. Green Building